adrianhall/develop-mobile-apps-with-csharp-and-azure/PROPOSAL_SECOND_EDITION.md

 - Recipes: Blob storage with `Azure.Storage.Blobs`, SAS tokens, file upload/download from MAUI with progress, and webhooks / Event Grid.

-## Chapter 6 — Real-time & Push Notifications
+## Chapter 6 — Live Sync, Real-time & Push Notifications

 **Overview.** Reframes the first edition's push chapter.
-Because the toolkit does not include push, the modern center of gravity is real-time via SignalR, with classic push notifications as a "bring your own" topic.
+The first edition conflated three distinct concerns that this chapter pulls apart and treats separately: **keeping data current while connected** (live sync), **general real-time features**, and **device push notifications**.
+The toolkit doesn't ship push, so the center of gravity is live sync over SignalR, with real-time and push as their own treatments.

 **Topics to cover.**

-- Real-time updates with SignalR: the server hub, the `RepositoryUpdated` event / `PostCommitHookAsync`, broadcasting changes; a JS and a MAUI consumer.
+- *Keeping data current when connected (live sync).* The model formerly called "push-to-sync": use SignalR to tell connected clients that server-side data changed, then trigger an incremental `PullAsync`.
+The server hub fires from the `RepositoryUpdated` event / `PostCommitHookAsync`; a MAUI (and JS) consumer wires it to the offline store.
+Note a possible future toolkit enhancement to **stream changed records directly** from the service rather than only signalling "pull now."
-- Push-to-sync: using a silent notification to trigger an offline pull.
+- *Real-time features beyond sync (separate treatment).* Patterns for presence, chat, and live collaboration over SignalR; where managed real-time services or Cloudflare Durable Objects fit; and when real-time is the wrong tool.
-- Classic push notifications (bring your own): Azure Notification Hubs with **FCM HTTP v1** (Android), **APNS token auth (.p8)** (iOS), WNS notes, wired from MAUI.
+- *Push notifications (separate treatment, bring your own).* Device notifications via **FCM HTTP v1** (Android, and iOS via APNs) and **APNS token auth (.p8)**, fronted by Azure Notification Hubs / SNS or sent directly; registering from MAUI; tags, templates, and targeting; testing and common problems.
-- Tags, templates, and targeting; testing and common problems.
+- *Where these intersect.* Silent / background push to wake an app and trigger a sync, with the platform caveats that make this unreliable.

 ## Chapter 7 — Web & Other Clients